Department of Teaching, Learning, and Curriculum

 Teacher Education at UNF is developed around the following constructs:

-- Social Justice Education: Social justice education attempts to reallocate educational resources (from courses to staffing) by taking into account the pre-existing inequities in society (such as racism, sexism, ableism, colonization and other forms of oppression).
+3. Social Justice Education: Social justice education attempts to reallocate educational resources (from courses to staffing) by taking into account the pre-existing inequities in society.

 While the department has specific prerequisite courses, students are expected to be able to demonstrate communication skills throughout the program.
 Further, students are expected to demonstrate behaviors and dispositions commensurate with established standards for professional educators, including the Florida Educator Accomplished Practices.
-The following are specific admission requirements:
+The following are specific admission requirements for undergraduate programs that lead to teacher licensure:

 The State of Florida mandates certification requirements for teachers.
 Students should see their academic advisors frequently to obtain appropriate advisement for current certification requirements.